chevybowtie/docker-alpine-rtmp-hls-live/README.md

 * add /stats/ page to the web server so you can view the statistics of the streams being processed
 * add instructions to upload to a plesk server to make deployment even easier
 * add a trivial API to retrieve the container build version

+### Alternate way to get this running

+If you're not interested in building your own container, [a docker image](https://hub.docker.com/repository/docker/chevybowtie/media-rebroadcast) will be available so you can get the end result.